HmmYea/HmmYea.github.io/README.md

-# Salt.github.io
+# HmmYea.github.io
 The Right To Be Here Is yours.

-Please use these only when you have permission, I do not condone the use of any exploits for illegal purposes
+Please use these only when you have permission, we do not condone the use of any exploits for illegal purposes

 ---